Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ```

 **Important Security Note:**
-YOu are goint to use a globally stored user_id.
+YOu are going to use a globally stored user_id.
 This is a temporary makeshift.
 The global user_id storage approach used here is **NOT secure** for production applications.
 It means that once someone logs in, anyone else can access the logged-in user's tasks because there's only one global value.
 This is used here to match the behavior from lesson 4, but in a real application, you would use proper session management, JWT tokens, or other secure authentication methods.
 You will fix this in assignment 8.

 ---